-Deciding to return to education in later life can be the start of an exciting journey of self-development.
+Deciding to return to education in later life can be the start of an exciting journey.
 Learning can not only expand our minds but also open up a range of new career prospects.

-Luckily, there are lots of ways that you can get help with paying your tuition and supporting yourself and your family while you study, so that you can focus on fulfilling your goals.
+Luckily, there are ways you might be able to get help with paying tuition and supporting yourself and your family while you study, so you can focus on fulfilling your goals.

-Here are our four top tips on financing your education later in life.
+To help you get started, here are our four top tips on financing education later in life.

 1. Check whether you can learn for free